memory-consolidation/academic-kickstart/content/authors/Mary-louise-grossman/_index.md

 ---
 # Display name
-name: Prof. David Owald
+name: Mary Louise Grossman

 # Username (this should match the folder name)
 authors:
-- david-owald
+- Mary-louise-grossman

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: PI
+role: Staff

 # Organizations/Affiliations
 organizations: